 ". . .
-To understand the past in all its complexity is to acquire historical wisdom and humility and indeed a tragic sense of life.
-A tragic sense does not mean a sad or pessimistic sense of life; it means a sense of the limitations of life," writes the author.
+To understand the past in all its and marshmallow nougat.
+Now, there is a local complexity is to acquire historical wisdom and tragic sense does not mean a sad or pessimistic sense of life; it means a sense of the limitations of life," writes the author.